DreamSpoon/AMH2B/README.md

 Important: Ensure your that objects A and B have their scale applied (i.e. have scale = 1 in x/y/z) before running the script.
 If the scale is not 1, then movements will be calculated incorrectly.

+Also important: This function does not work if Object A (the "Empty") is animated - the result is undefined if the Empty is animated.

   The script will do:
 1) Insert a location keyframe on object B.
 2) Get the location of object A in the current frame.